There’s a side of me on the internet that I’ve not shared on YQ Travelling, until today.

 Since OEM was in so many ads as the generic smiling women, I thought it was fun to chronicle my discoveries.
 I shared the blog link with a few friends but I mostly kept it as a semi-private collection.

 Then one day, a freelancer from the Phillipines asked if he could interview me about the blog as part of a feature on the model.
-I can now honestly say that I was in Esquire Philippines, however not as a bikini model.
+I can now honestly say that I was in Esquire Philippines (or something like that), however not as a bikini model.

 In March, the Singapore media ran out of story ideas and featured The Overexposed Model in various print and web outlets.
 Some readers started submitting their own sightings of OEM to the tumblr.
 I put those up too.